vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/themeConfig.md

 ## Comment settings

-For specific configuration, see [@mr-hope/vuepress-plugin-comment documentation](https://vuepress-comment.mrhope.site/config/)
+For specific configuration, see [@mr-hope/vuepress-plugin-comment documentation][comment-config]

 > You can set it to `false` to disable the comment function